 The purpose of the civil service initial sift test (CSIST) is to help the recruitment team sift out candidates who are unsuitable for the position.
 It is usually used in large scale recruitment processes, for example graduate or administrative roles recruitment.
 The CSIST adds another element to your application form.
 In some cases, the CSIST is just one of a series of aptitude tests, in others it may be a test on its own with the application form.
 There are four different types of CSIST, offered at level AA/ AO, EO, HEO, SEO.
 Each test contains scenarios and questions relevant to the job and grade.

-Civil Service Situational Judgement TestThe CSIST has been devised to measure your skills against the behaviours required in the Civil Service Competency Framework.
+The CSIST has been devised to measure your skills against the behaviours outlined in the Civil Service Competency Framework.

-In SummaryThe Civil Service Initial Sift Test or situational judgement test is an important assessment in your progress through any Civil Service recruitment process.
-You must achieve a minimum score in order to pass through to the next stage, or in some cases to even have your application form considered.
-Preparing for your Civil Service sift test is a must.
-This page has told you more about it and how to prepare with our situational judgement test pack.
+The Civil Service Initial Sift Test or situational judgement test is an important assessment in any civil cervice recruitment process.
+You must achieve a minimum score to pass through to the next stage or, in some cases, to even have your application form considered.
+Preparing for your civil service sift test is a must, and JobTestPrep is here to help ensure your success.